Jrkals/GlueUp-Transition/README.md

 #### TODOS

 * test contact import with all custom fields
+* test to make sure chapter leader merging is working
+* todo possibly expand contact details match to include custom fields.
+This can
+    * probably be avoided if you import the contact stuff first
-* why did last contact import fail?
+* Test chapter import
-    * blank names
 * run email validation and import
 * import email unsubscribe
     * can't do with batch